 - There are also different published versions of this sonnet, where the punctuation and spelling can change in certain lines.
 The version shown here is taken from the original 1609 Quarto.

-William Shakespeare wrote 154 sonnets in total, an unprecedented body of work inspired by love, friendship and affection for a fair youth and dark lady, who remain unknown to this day.
+William Shakespeare wrote 154 sonnets in total, an unprecedented body of work inspired by love, friendship, and affection for a fair youth and dark lady, who remains unknown to this day.

 Like all of Shakespeare's sonnets though, it is strong enough to stand alone as a great love poem, giving back to the reader a timeless quality.